hahahahaiamdax/bridgeX-evaluation/README.md

-The slots statistics for bridgeX evaluation may involve multiple transactions, *e.g.*, the slots statistics for the ERC20 contract involves 50 transfer transactions.
-For convenient, we provide a Python script (*i.e.*, slotsNumStatistics.py) to count the number of changed slots.
+The slots statistics for bridgeX evaluation may involve multiple transactions, *e.g.*, the slots statistics for the ERC20 contract involve 50 transfer transactions.
+For convenience, we provide a Python script (*i.e.*, slotsNumStatistics.py) to count the number of changed slots.

+In addition, this repository does not provide a fully automated script that includes all experimental steps, for example, you need to manually deploy contracts and invoke functions.
+However, this also provides you with a certain degree of flexibility.
+You can freely select one or two blockchains and replace the relevant parameters in the slotsNumStatistics.py script (including API interfaces, contract addresses, and transaction hashes) with your own.
+After running the script, you can obtain the test results of the blockchain you choose.